greenlsi/edwar/README.md

 Everion file name are long, so the user must introduce only a part, the signal name preferably.
 For example, for the following IBI file: bop_1533550392847_IBI_5b2cc93e71b0710100a724db_1533160800_1533247259.csv -> IBI

 Everion files have several columns with IDs, timestamps, quality of measure...
-The Loader reads the variable values and timestamps columns.
+The Loader reads the variable value and timestamp columns.
 The variable name must be the one expected from the Parser.
 In case of sweating signal, Everion calls it GSR (Galvanic Skin Response), others use SC (Skin Conductivity), but the Parser module expects a variable called EDA.